Youth Mental Health Counselling & Support:

 Support can be provided for children and young people affected by natural disasters such as bushfires, floods, cyclones and drought.

 Support is also available for children and young people feeling afraid, worried, anxious and overwhelmed by the constantly changing alerts and media coverage regarding the spread of coronavirus and feeling lonely from being socially isolated due to the Coronavirus (COVID-19) pandemic.

 Health workers and counsellors are sensitive to the needs of Aboriginal & Torres Strait Islander people and gay males, lesbian & transgender children, adolescents and young adults.

-Provides specialist alcohol & other drugs counselling services for children and young people 12 to 25 years old.
+Provides education, training & employment support and referral for children and young people 12 to 25 years old.